david-hodge/invis/README.md

 ## Overview

-This Quarto extension provides a shortcode to hide content visually while preserving layout and accessibility:
+This Quarto extension provides a shortcode to hide content visually while preserving layout and accessibility.
+The purpose is primarily for producing teaching materials with gaps.
+Here's a summary:

 - **HTML:** content is wrapped in `<span>` (inline) or `<div>` (block).
 - **PDF/LaTeX:** content is wrapped in `\begingroup\color{white} ... \endgroup`.